U.S. flag

 Advancing Health Research in Humanitarian Crises

 Hundreds of millions of people around the world are affected by humanitarian crises, including natural disasters, armed conflict, forced displacement, and major disease outbreaks.
 The frequency, intensity, and cost of these crises has steadily increased over the past several decades, trends that are expected to continue with ongoing threats from climate change and emerging pandemics.
-These crises have direct and indirect impacts on health, disproportionately affect vulnerable populations, especially in low- and middle-income countries.
-However, conducting health research in these settings is very difficult and there is a limited amount of scientific evidence that can inform how governments, nongovernmental organizations and other humanitarian organizations respond to them.
+These crises have direct and indirect impacts on health, disproportionately affect vulnerable populations, especially in low- and middle-income countries (LMICs).
+However, conducting health research in these settings is very difficult and there is a limited amount of scientific evidence that can inform how governments, nongovernmental organizations and other humanitarian organizations respond.

 Current Activities